Lenoir County Vehicle Impound Guide

 After 30 Days

-In North Carolina, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale to recover their costs.
-This means they can sell your vehicle to the public to cover the outstanding towing and storage fees.
-Do not let it reach this point.
+In North Carolina, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+To avoid this, take action as soon as possible.

 If You Can't Afford the Fees